King John Balliol, Earl of Galloway [b.1249, r.1292-6,

 of the vanquished, removing the "Stone of Destiny" from Scone and

-the "Black Rood of St. Margaret",supposedly constructed from part
+the "Black Rood of St. Margaret", supposedly constructed from part

 of Christ's Cross#, from Edinburgh, whose castle

 for the first time was garrisoned by English troops.
+Following the successes at Dunbar, de

 the wardship of Scotland and he and Sir Hugh Cressingham the